 The Minnesota Grain and Feed Association publishes an Annual Directory of Licensed Grain Elevators and Feed Mills in the State of Minnesota (printed each March) as well as a semi-annual magazine, “Mill & Elevator News” (printed in April and September).
 Advertising space is available in both publications.
-Please contact our office at firstname.lastname@example.org or 651-454-8212 with any questions or to be placed on our contact list for any future advertising opportunities.
+Please contact our office at (952) 758-3999 with any questions or to be placed on our contact list for any future advertising opportunities.

-2020 Grain Elevator & Feed Mill Directories Are Now Available!
+2024 Grain Elevator & Feed Mill Directories Available Soon!

-Copies of the new 2020 grain elevator and feed mill directory, published by the Minnesota Grain and Feed Association, are now available.
-The 105th annual edition contains very useful information on every licensed elevator, feed mill and grain buyer in Minnesota.
-In addition, the directory contains a listing of other ag organizations, maps of river ports, current grain and feed laws, a buyer’s guide and other pertinent industry information.
+Copies of the 2024 grain elevator and feed mill directory, published by the Minnesota Grain and Feed Association, will be available in the coming weeks.
+The 109th annual edition contains very useful information on every licensed elevator, feed mill and grain buyer in Minnesota.
+In addition, the directory contains a listing of other ag organizations, current grain and feed laws, a buyer’s guide and other pertinent industry information.
 The cost for the annual directory is $98, which includes postage and handling.

 (Members receive one complimentary directory each year.)